San Juan, Southern Leyte: Festival

-The town celebrates its rich Catholic heritage every 24th day of June, the Solemnity of the Nativity of St. John the Baptist, Precursor to the Divine Word, Our Lord Jesus Christ.
+The town celebrates its rich Catholic heritage every 24th day of June, the Solemnity of the Nativity of St. John the Baptist, Precursor to Jesus Christ.
 The "novemdiales" or novena in honor of the patron saint commences every 15th day of June, and is referred to as jornadas.
 Jornadas in Spanish means "sojourns" or "journeys", which specifically refer to the translation of the patron saints of all barangays to kiosks or minuscule chapels outside the baroque parish church.
 In addition to the eighteen patron saints of the 18 barangays of Cabalian, more come from the hill villages of Hinunangan.
 They remain in those chapels until the 24th day of June, called the kahuyugan, whence they are processed around the town in andas and carrozas.

 The fiesta spans for three (3) days: (1) disperas (Sp. vísperas) which falls on the 23rd day of June, coinciding with the Vespers for the Nativity of St. John the Baptist in the Divine Office; (2) kahuyugan (lit. the day on which the fiesta falls) on the 24th of June, coinciding with the main celebrations; and (3) liwas (lit. post-fiesta) on the 25th day of June, when the remaining victuals are served to fiesta-goers who want to avoid the fiesta traffic and hullabaloo.

 The novena is said in the parish church.
 Preserving the incorruptible tradition of Visayan Catholic identity, the long Gozos in honor of St. John is sung.
 The tradition of the gozos goes back to the august cathedrals of Spain and Portugal.
 The structure of the gozos follows the usual format of the Spanish gozos: an estribillo (couplet) repeated after every estrofa (verse).

 Although, the Solemnity of the Nativity of St. John the Baptist was traditionally not celebrated with water dousing, sometime in 2000, the LGU launched the Sinabligay Festival, which translates as Water Dousing Festival.
 The LGU has passed ordinances prohibiting the use of dirty water during this Festival.